 Please take an inventory of your medication and refills remaining before each office visit so that we can take care of them.

 If you do find yourself short of medication between office visits and cannot reschedule your appointment for an earlier date, please send me a message through the patient portal letting me know you are requesting a refill so that I can look for it, then contact the pharmacy to request the refill.
-If you haven’t been keeping regular appointments, I charge $25 for each (non-controlled) medication refilled and $10 per each additional rx sent (unless the error was mine, of course.)
+If you haven’t been keeping regular appointments, I charge $25 for the first (non-controlled) medication refilled and $10 per each additional rx sent (unless the error was mine, of course.)

 Pre-authorizations: Sometimes insurance companies require a report or a phone consultation from the physician before they will pay for your prescription.
 You always have the option of just paying for your prescription and skipping insurance altogether – sometimes that’s even cheaper!
 (You can find the best price for your prescription at goodrx.com.)